 IT professionals working in compliance and corporate governance appear to be feeling less heat when it comes to...

 allocating time and money to big regulatory initiatives in 2018.

-That's according to findings of the TechTarget IT Priorities 2018 survey: Among the slice of survey takers who reported working in compliance or corporate governance, 40% reported their organization planned to implement a compliance or legal discovery initiative this year, down from the nearly two-thirds of governance, risk and compliance survey takers in 2017 who said they planned to do so.
+That's according to findings of the TechTarget IT Priorities 2018 survey: Among the slice of survey takers who reported working in compliance or corporate governance, 40% reported their organization planned to implement a compliance or legal discovery initiative this year, down from the nearly two-thirds of GRC professionals who said they planned to do so in the 2017 survey.

 Experts said the downward trend could be a reflection of companies only wanting to do just enough to remain compliant with relevant regulations, while saving face within their industry and with customers.

 "They are still focused on compliance, but they are more focused on how it looks when they say that they are compliant," said Kevin Johnson, CEO of security consultancy Secure Ideas in Jacksonville, Fla.